Industry Voices: HAR's Guest Blog Guidelines

 - No links to your business or affiliate links: Industry Voices is not the place to promote your business.
 We know, backlinks are gold.
 But any links you include in your post must be relevant to the content.
 No links to your business may be included in the body of your content unless it’s abundantly relevant to the post (know that will be a red flag for us).
 Absolutely no affiliate links.
 We will allow one link to your site in your bio.
 Don’t worry, our smart and very engaged readers will find you 🙂

 - If you’re Ryan Gosling, we will shamelessly allow you to post just about anything on our site: Ryan?
 Is that you?
 Steph has been waiting to hear from you.
 We just want you to know that the rules don’t apply to you.
-You can post your grocery list for all we care.
+You can post your grocery list for all we care about.

 Steps to Submit a Pitch or Post to HAR

 We’ll accept thoughtful pitches or full posts for review.
 It’s really easy and you can do it in two steps.
 Here’s how!